Trail running

 • Descent: 1,447 vertical metres

-• Trail running camps and running training in Davos Klosters
+Running training and trail running camps in Davos Klosters

-Learn from the pros: Jasmin and Guy Nunige offer first-hand tips and tricks to help you improve your sporting success, whether you are a casual runner or a top athlete.
+Learn from the pros: Jasmin and Guy Nunige offer first-hand tips and tricks to help you improve your sporting success – whether you are an occasional runner or a top athlete.

-The “Trail2gether” running series starts on 20 June and has the “Madrisa Trail Klosters presented by Lowa” on 19 August 2023 as its goal.
-Training together and tips on trail running await you.
+The "Trail2gether" running series starts on June 20th and aims at the "Madrisa Trail Klosters presented by Lowa" on August 19th, 2023.
+Joint training and tips on trail running await you.

 Contact us via WhatsApp!